Kosciarz/RayTracer/README.md

 ## What I learned from this project

-- How to use raylib for opening windows and drawing pixels
+- How to use raylib for opening windows and drawing stuff on the screen
 - How to ray tracing works